-Dr Giselle Bosse is Associate Professor and co-director of the MSc European Studies (Research) at the Faculty of Arts and Social Sciences, Maastricht University,
+Dr Giselle Bosse is Associate Professor and Director of the Research Master European Studies at the Faculty of Arts and Social Sciences, Maastricht University.

 Her research focuses on the EU’s relations with countries in its closer and wider neighbourhood, with a particular emphasis on EU policies aimed at the promotion of democracy and civil society through the Eastern Partnership (EaP) with Belarus, Ukraine and Moldova.
 Her work also examines the influence of non-state actors on EU policy towards autocratic regimes and the legitimacy of EU foreign policy making through the lenses of critical theory.
 Dr Bosse was awarded a VENI Research Grant from the Netherlands Organisation for Scientific Research (NWO) for her project on: ‘Explaining Europe’s failure to deal with autocratic regimes: Which actors make and break effective democracy promotion?’ (€250.000; 2013-2016), and an NWO ASPASIA Research Grant for her project on: ‘Sending European citizens to the battlefield: Who decides on EU Security and Defence Operations?’ (€200.000; 2018-2022).